DidDrog11/arenavirus_hantavirus/README.md

 | disease_reference | A link, prefereably a DOI to an article demonstrating whether this pathogen is classed as a zoonosis | string |

 </details>

+# RShiny Application :computer:

+A companion application is being developed to display the contained information.
+This interactive application will allow the dataset to be explored, subset and downloaded for subsequent reuse.